-The last thing you want is not to make it to Bike Week on time or get left behind when all your new friends go out for a ride.
+The last thing you want is to make it to Bike Week on time and stay caught up when all your new friends go out for a ride.

 Other than the Daytona 200 and the World's Largest V8 Parade, Bike Week will be home to several shows of note: